Logo Logo

 About The Author: Chris Billows

-Chris Billows is a knowledge seeker, a libertarian who believes in social responsibility, a health care bureaucrat, and a business dabbler.
+Chris Billows is a knowledge seeker who believes in social responsibility, a health care professional, and a business dabbler.
 The Journals of Doc Surge is his personal blog.
 Doc Surge (a cool synonym for Billows) is inspired by Doc Brass from the Planetary Comic series who in turn was inspired by the 1930s pulp hero Doc Savage.

 How much have you spent on Computers & Gaming?